 Swimming with the sea lions in Lima was truly one of the most fun and memorable adventures we’ve had yet.

-If ever in the area, we’d highly recommend taking a Palomino Island tour from Lima to snorkel with the sea lions.
+If ever in Lima, we highly recommend taking a Palomino Island tour to snorkel with the sea lions.
 What a truly awesome excursion!

 If You Go: Swimming with Sea Lions Palomino Island, Lima, Peru